timrekelj/frezsh/README.md

 ## installation

-> The installation was only tested on Ubuntu 22.10, so if you are on any other OS, changes my apply
+> The installation was only tested on latest Arch (as of August 2022), so if you are on any other OS, changes my apply

 1. Install requirements

-zsh: `sudo apt install zsh`
+zsh: `sudo pacman -S zsh`

 > To make zsh your default shell, run `chsh -s $(which zsh)`

-bat: `sudo apt install bat`
+bat: `sudo pacman -S bat`

-exa: `sudo apt install exa`
+exa: `sudo pacman -S exa`

+fzf: `sudo pacman -S fzf`

+> To fully install fzf, run `~/.fzf/install` after finishing zsh installation and follow the instructions

 2. Run this command: